yhma-lab/website/content/publication/thermo-stat-quan/2021-ma-uniqueness-integration-factor/index.md

 title: The Uniqueness of the Integration Factor Associated with the Exchanged Heat in Thermodynamics
 authors:
   - yhma
-  - Hui Dong
+  - hdong
-  - Hai-Tao Quan
+  - htquan
-  - Chang-Pu Sun
+  - cpsun
 author_notes: []
 date: '2021-01-01'
 publication_types: